eagleEggs/mooseCode/README.md

 ### Status

-Currently, it translates a-z, and spaces (no uppercase).
+Currently, it translates a-z, A-Z and spaces.

 ### Contributions